Mudang Jenn

 In my artistic practice, I merge ritual, storytelling, communal dialogue, and performance to create transformative experiences that connect audiences with ancestral wisdom, Korean shamanism, and spiritual insight.
 My work delves into themes of identity, diaspora, and resilience, offering a powerful exploration of the intersection between tradition and contemporary art.

-I have been honored to collaborate with renowned organizations such as Recess Art, Canal Projects, Creative Time, and The Nicholson Project, as well as visionary and powerful artists in collaborative works, including A Young Yu and Nicholas Oh of Aydo Studios, Kimchi.juice (IG), C. Ryu , and Kayla Tange.
+I have been honored to collaborate with renowned organizations such as Recess Art, Canal Projects, Creative Time, and The Nicholson Project, Kelly-Strayhorn Theater as well as visionary and powerful artists in collaborative works, including A Young Yu and Nicholas Oh of Aydo Studios, Julia Chon , C. Ryu , and Kayla Tange.

 These partnerships have brought ceremonial art rooted in Korean shamanic practices into diverse spaces, where ancestral stories and rituals inspire healing, reflection, and community connection.